1 McGill St. The Gladney-Lynch Block

 The property has changed hands a number of times: T.P.
 Pearce first transferred it to his company known as the "Cobourg, Peterborough and Marmora Railway" which was his company running ore from Blairton to Cobourg.
 That company, in turn, sold to Alexander W. Carscallen, who then sold to B.C.
 Hubbell, but later bought it back again with the assistance of William Edward Gladney.
 So was established the first home of the Gladney & Carscallen General Store and tailor shop.
 Eventually, Carscallen gave W.E.
 Gladney a quit claim deed.
 Upon his death, on Sept.
 1, 1902, the property devolved to his sons, Edward and Clarence Gladney.

-The report of the 1908 fire (see left) indicates that a partnership was formed at some point with J.A.
+The report of the February 6, 1906 indicates that a partnership was formed at some point with J.A.
 McDonnell

-“During March, 1909, a beautiful new store was completed and opened to the public.
-Occupying the same site and much the same general plan, it being six feet wider gives it a more ample appearance.
-The office is at the rear and forms a landing at the top of the first flight of stairs yet low enough to give a commanding view of the store below.
 The second floor is used for clothing, wallpaper, carpets and general surplus stock.
-Another feature and the first introdution of it in Marmora is the cash and carrier systerm.
-At present, J.A.
+Another feature and the first introduction of it in Marmora is the cash and carrier system.
+At present J.A.
 McDonnell and E.M.
-Gladney, eldest son of W.E.
+Gladney, eldest son of W .E.
 Gladney and a junior partner, are on staff.
-Clarence Gladney, John Gehan and Miss Lena McDonnell act as cashiers. “ Marmora Herald March 18, 1909
+Clarence Gladney, John Gehan and Miss Lena McDonnell act as cashiers."

 "The C.W.
 Gladney store was later sold to Albert Maynes,who remodelled and repainted the store a bright red, and called it the Marmora 5 cent to $1.00 store". --.
 Marmora Herald, March 21, 1935